FL33TW00D/ember/README.md

 ```bash
 ember generate
 ```

+You could select `intfloat/multilingual-e5-small` as the model to generate for example.

 You should now have a generated CoreML model.
 You can serve this on a local server using: